The Relational Harmony Institute

 Required commitments to the Study, Research and Practice towards Certification

-• Completing the self-assessment forms at specified dates during the training is required.
+• You must complete self-assessment forms at the dates specified during the training programme.

 Terms of Service